Curriculum

 Anesthesiology Residency Curriculum

-Dignity Health St. Joseph’s Medical Center Anesthesiology Residency four-year program offers a robust and comprehensive training experience with opportunities to rotate to several affiliated institutions, including Mercy San Juan Medical Center, Shriners Hospitals for Children - Northern California, Valley Children's Hospital and and San Joaquin General Hospital.
+Dignity Health St. Joseph’s Medical Center Anesthesiology Residency program offers a robust and comprehensive training experience with opportunities at affiliated institutions such as Shriners Hospitals for Children in Northern California, Valley Children's Hospital, San Joaquin General Hospital, and UC Davis Medical Center.

 The core curriculum for anesthesiology residents comprises a series of learning modules.
 The modules focus on basic and advanced topics outlined in the American Board of Anesthesiology (ABA) examination content outline, ABA certification requirements, leadership and healthcare systems fundamentals, and essential clinical skills.
-Residents will have daily lectures in the first month (July), and from then on, once-weekly lectures on the signed academic day (Friday) starting in August of each calendar year and extending through the end of June of the next year.
+Residents protected didactic lectures once a week along with bi-monthly education days for simulation sessions, case based scenarios, and procedural workshops.

 Clinical Base Year (CBY)

 The categorical positions begin with an integrated internship at Saint Joseph Medical Center.
-The internship is designed to offer the intern a foundation in medical and surgical specialties, and an introduction to anesthesiology.
+The internship is designed to provide the intern with a foundation in medical and surgical specialties, as well as an introduction to anesthesiology.
 The curriculum of the year is divided into four-week block rotations.

 Clinical Base Year (CBY) Rotation Schedule